Administration plans the future of the campus, considers student belongings and first responder needs - The Denisonian

 With the stay-at-home order in Ohio and across the country, an ongoing concern has been how students would retrieve their belongings left on campus.

-Dr. Laurel Kennedy, Vice President of Student Development, and Red Corps member and Data Analytic majors, Brock Freeland ‘20 and Lauren Danielson ‘20, are creating a campus map that would negotiate all of the needs and the current state of the campus for planning purposes for possible situations.
+Dr. Laurel Kennedy, Vice President of Student Development, and Red Corps members and Data Analytic majors, Brock Freeland ‘20 and Lauren Danielson ‘20, are creating a campus map that would negotiate all of the needs and the current state of the campus for planning purposes for possible situations.

 “Because students left their rooms in all manner of conditions, the first challenge is to figure out what is actually happening,” Kennedy said.